Dick Tiger: Retirement and death

-Tiger travelled from his home of Nigeria to Liverpool, Western England and eventually the United States in the latter parts of his career, making a big contribution to boxing.
+In the later part of his career, Tiger traveled from his home in Nigeria to Liverpool, in northwestern England, and eventually to the United States, continuing to make a significant contribution to boxing.

-After retiring from boxing, Tiger worked as a guard at the Metropolitan Museum of Art in New York.
-One day, he felt a strong pain in his back.
-Tested by doctors, he was diagnosed with liver cancer.
+After retiring, he worked as a security guard at the Metropolitan Museum of Art in New York City.
+One day, he experienced severe back pain and was later diagnosed with liver cancer.

-He had been banned by the Nigerian government in his country because of his involvement in the Biafran movement; however, the ban was lifted immediately after news about his condition arrived in Nigeria.
+Tiger had previously been banned by the Nigerian government due to his involvement with the Biafran movement.
+However, the ban was lifted after news of his illness reached Nigeria.
 He died of liver cancer on 14 December 1971 in Aba, Nigeria, at the age of 42.